 Information Governance Initiative defines information governance as “the activities and technologies that organizations employ to maximize the value of their information while minimizing associated risks and costs.”
 Simply put, it is business information management for an organization.

 With 2.5 quintillion bytes of data created each day and 90% of the world’s information created in the last two years, regularly monitoring and evaluating your organization’s data is essential.
-Addressing all types of information created by the company will not only protect it from being breached but will also improve efficiency and productivity.
+The IG process works by addressing all types of information created by the company.
+This IG process will not only protect it from being breached but will also improve efficiency and productivity.

-Follow these steps to future-proof your own IG program.
+Follow these steps to build your future IG program.

 - Convert paper files into digital files.
 As we move toward a paperless world, the need for safe and compliant document management is a must.
 Converting your paper files into digital files can help you keep track of and find information more efficiently.
 Digital files are also important backups in the event of accidents or natural disasters such as fires or floods.